Recovering the warriors: how the first Mayan women's ballgame team was formed

-In 2018, the first women's Mayan pelota team was formed in Guatemala.
-This is a reminder of the need to revive ancestral culture and demand that the sport be federated in that country.
+In 2018, the first women's Mayan ballgame team was formed in Guatemala.
+This initiative represents a revival of ancestral culture and a call for the sport to be officially recognized by the national federation.

-When Francisca Elías began teaching Mayan pelota , she didn't know how to play.
-She had the theory, having read it in the Popol Vuh, the Sacred Book of the Mayans.
-Since her students at the "NIM NA'OJ" intercultural bilingual teacher training school were enthusiastic, she decided to take up the gauntlet and learn.
-At a Mayan epigraphy workshop, she found a teacher who knew how to play and asked him to teach her.
+When Francisca Elías began teaching Mayan ballgame , she didn't know how to play.
+She had the theory; she had read it in the Popol Vuh, the sacred book of the Maya.
+Since her students at the bilingual intercultural teachers' college "NIM NA'OJ" were so enthusiastic, she decided to take the plunge and learn.
+In a Mayan epigraphy workshop, she found a teacher who knew how to play and asked him to teach her.

-"Since I work with young men and women, I took them all to the workshop, asked them for the sports equipment for the ancient sport: the belts, the hip protector.
-I asked them all for it and started the activity with both men and women," says the trainer.
+“Since I work with young men and women, I took them all to the workshop and asked them for the sports equipment needed for the ancestral sport: the belts, the hip protector.
+I asked everyone and started the activity with both men and women,” says the trainer.

-Already aware of her experience, in 2018 the Guatemalan Ministry of Culture and Sports invited her to take teams to a Mayan pelota tournament.
-She organized one for men and one for women.
+Knowing of her experience, in 2018 the Guatemalan Ministry of Culture and Sports invited her to lead teams in a Mayan ballgame tournament.
+She put together one team for men and another for women.
 The surprise was complete.

 "Well, teacher, congratulations on bringing a women's team, but it's the only one.
-What we're going to do is have them play with men; their team is integrated.
-We're going to prioritize: the serve, where the ball is thrown 30 meters, is without a bounce, but we're going to do it with a bounce at 15 meters for the women, so it arrives more quickly."
+What we're going to do is have them play with the boys; their team will be integrated.
+We're going to give them priorities: in the serve where the ball is thrown 30 meters, it's without a bounce, but we're going to do it with a bounce at 15 meters for women, so that it arrives lighter.".

 Francisca didn't like that.
-"I'm including you, but I'm making you believe you're different, that you have fewer opportunities.
-I'm including you, but I'm going to spoil you because you're a woman," she thought.
+"I'll include you, but I'll make you believe you're different, that you have fewer opportunities.
+I'll include you, but I'll indulge you because you're a woman," she thought.

-Years and tournaments passed, and the women's teams began to increasingly beat the men.
-Francisca, 36, ended up forming the first women's Mayan pelota team in all of Guatemala.
+Years and tournaments passed, and the women's teams began to beat the men's teams more and more often.
+And Francisca, 36, ended up forming the first women's Mayan ballgame team in all of Guatemala.

 The team.